 I know you’ve seen some HIDEOUS book covers.
 I’ve certainly encountered my share of awful covers and can’t help wondering, “What are they THINKING?“

 Just because the software is cheap (or free) and easy to use, doesn’t mean that the person using it has ANY design sense at all.
-We’ve all seen the results!
+We’ve all seen the results of poor design decisions.

 Your book cover is the FIRST step in the buying process.
 If readers don’t like the cover, that’s where it stops.
-No sale, No downloads, BOOK DEATH.
+No sales, No downloads, BOOK DEATH.

 Many authors fall in love with their own covers.
-They can’t SEE the problems because they know what is there.
+They can’t SEE the problems because they know what they are “supposed to see,” so they see it.
 One of my fiction writer customers asked for some suggestions on her book.
-It took me 10 seconds.
-I could NOT read the title of her book, the type blended in with what should have been background artwork.
+It took me 30 seconds to message her back.
+I could NOT read the title of her book because the colors of the title font blended in with the background artwork.

-She knew the name of her book, and when she looked at the cover could easily “read” the title.
-After several revisions and tests, the new cover is easy to read and is targeted to the right audience.
+Since the author knew the name of her book, when she looked at the cover could easily “read” the title.
+She was basically blind to the big mistake on her cover.
+After several revisions and tests, the new cover was easy to read and was targeted to the right audience.

 You can poll your friends with two or three different book covers.
 Join a few Facebook Groups and ask for votes.
-Take it a step further by asking your “helpers” to tell YOU what the book is about and who the audience is.
+Take your cover design research a step further by asking your “helpers” to tell YOU what they think the book is about and who they think the audience is.
 You may end up with a vastly different book cover than you started with.